Hikitia

-Hikitia is a working self-propelled floating steam crane in Wellington, New Zealand.
+Hikitia is a self-propelled floating steam crane in Wellington Harbour, New Zealand.
 She is thought to be the only working steam crane of her type in the world.

 She is also the sister ship to the Rapaki, formerly of the Port of Lyttelton, which was put on display at the New Zealand Maritime Museum after being taken out of service, and then scrapped in January 2019.
 Some parts from Rapaki were given to Hikitia.

+Delivery voyage

+The Hikitia was built by Fleming & Ferguson of Paisley, Scotland.
+After completing trials, the vessel left Greenock on 29 September 1926.
+The delivery voyage took 82 days, travelling via the Panama Canal to reach New Zealand.
+The vessel travelled with the crane fully erected, and arrived in Wellington Harbour on 21 December 1926.

 Engines

 Twin screws are driven by surface-condensing direct-drive compound engines which were supplied with steam by a coal-fired Scotch boiler with two furnaces.
 A similar but oil-fired boiler replaced the original boiler in 1963.
 In 1980 this was also removed and the present two locally made small modern package boilers were installed.
 These new boilers produce less steam than the original ones.

 Crane

-The hull of the vessel was built by Fleming & Ferguson and the crane was built by Sir William Arrol & Co. of Glasgow.
+The hull of the vessel was built by Fleming and Ferguson and the crane was built by Sir William Arrol & Co. of Glasgow.
 The crane alone weighs 310 tonnes, and was built to lift 80 tonnes.
 However, while dismantling the wreck of TEV Wahine it is thought that she lifted 140 tonnes.
-In 2004 she lifted 100 tonnes to maintain her lifting licence of 80 tonnes.
-In 2009 Hikitia lifted a 22 tonne ice plant in Lyttelton.
+In 2004, she lifted 100 tonnes to maintain her lifting licence of 80 tonnes.
+In 2009, Hikitia lifted a 22 tonne ice plant in Lyttelton.